 “This new software allows us to conduct labs, imaging, and enter referrals to other medical providers within a single platform,” said Maj.
 Miguel Ordonez, physician assistant, 1st Armored Division Artillery.

-Since this software is shared with other medical services and providers, there is no break in communication for new or historical patient evaluations, which the Joint Legacy Viewer facilitates.
-JLV is a program that is integrated into the MHS Genesis software enabling medical providers to pull historical information for a patient, regardless of whether it was from a previous electronic medical record software or hardware system.
+Since this software is shared with other medical services and providers, there is no break in communication for new or historical patient evaluations, which the Joint Legacy Viewer, or JLV, facilitates.
+JLV is a program that is integrated into the MHS GENESIS software enabling medical providers to pull historical information for a patient, regardless of whether it was from a previous electronic medical record software or hardware system.

 MHS GENESIS extends the capabilities of the primary care provider in a field environment.
 Therefore, medical providers no longer have to wait to return to garrison to enter a referral, and there is limited interruption in a service member’s medical care between the field and garrison environments.
 This capability assists the chain of command in maintaining and improving medical readiness for their Soldiers, regardless of the operational environment.

-1st Armored Division Artillery took advantage of this capability and completed PHAs while deployed to Fort Irwin, California.
+1st Armored Division Artillery took advantage of this capability and completed physical health assessments while deployed to Fort Irwin.
 They capitalized on the opportunity to improve their medical readiness while conducting training in the field environment, improving overall unit readiness in more ways than one.